The Samango Monkey is Endangered but you can find them in iSimangaliso Wetland Park which is a UNESCO World Heritage Site in South Africa.

-I would also add them to my South African Wildlife: Beyond the Big 5 list.
 I hopped out of our safari truck and asked our guide from Heritage Tours and Safaris where the best place was to spot Samango Monkeys.

 It turns out it was right above where we parked.
 I turned my head up to find a monkey uncharacteristically quietly observing me.
-This was strange since usually you hear the distinctive tweets of the Samango monkeys long before you see them.
+This was strange since usually, you hear the distinctive tweets of the Samango monkeys long before you see them.

 Our guide surmised that she was being sneaky.
-The Samango monkeys at Cade Vidal are notorious for stealing lunches carelessly left out in the open.
+The Samango monkeys at Cape Vidal are notorious for stealing lunches carelessly left out in the open.
 Fruit is a favourite, especially by the males who have more of a sweet tooth than the females do.
 Hmmm…I wonder if that includes chocolate too?

 But the troop was peaceful when we were there.
 Chirping away, curious, intelligent eyes not missing a thing – or any opportunity to steal a piece of fruit.

 Increase your chance of spotting Samango monkeys, other wildlife, and even a leopard if you’re really lucky by booking a tour with Heritage Tours and Safaris.

 Their guides are passionate, knowledgeable and I swear they have eyes in the back of their heads.
 They’re incredible at spotting wildlife.
-I also visited Hluhluwe-Umfolozi Game Park and did a Hippo and Croc Safari with Heritage Tours and Safari and saw WAY more wildlife that I would have on my own.
+I also visited Hluhluwe-Umfolozi Game Park and did a Hippo and Croc Safari with Heritage Tours and Safari and saw WAY more wildlife than I would have on my own.

-Thank you to Heritage Tours and Safari for providing me with the incredible opportunity to observe endangered Samango monkeys in iSimangaliso Wetland Park.
-Thanks to our guide for his tips which meant that my lunch didn’t stolen by adorable, but mischievous monkeys.
-As always, all opinions expressed are my own.
+Thank you to Heritage Tours and Safari for providing me with the incredible opportunity to observe endangered Samango monkeys in iSimangaliso Wetland Park.As always, all opinions expressed are my own.